1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Build Quality, and Warranty

 If you own any Olight flashlight, you know what their lights look like in terms of build quality.
 They are top-notch.
-My first Olight dates back from around 2013 or 2014, but at that time I wasn’t really impressed with the quality.
+My first Olight dates back to around 2013 or 2014, but at that time I wasn’t really impressed with the quality.
 But that has changed over the years, and now they have a large fan base.

 Olight’s design is always unique for each flashlight they produce.
 Even a 2nd generation flashlight may look a bit different and likely has different features.
 The 2nd gen Warrior Mini not only looks different, but it also has a few different features as well!

-Threads and anodization look good and high quality without any scuffs or missing Anno.
+Threads and anodization look good and of high quality without any scuffs or missing Anno.
 And since I wondered where to attach the lanyard on the 1st gen Warrior Mini, they now included a specially designed lanyard attachment.
 This ring can also be used in combination with the included carabiner style ring.
 This makes it easy to attach the light to your belt loops.

 Olight’s warranty: https://www.olightstore.com/warranty